Dean: Stephen Weiter

 Professor Emeriti: William Cramer, Indra M. David, Suzanne O. Frankie, George L. Gardiner, Robert G. Gaylor, Linda L. Hildebrand, Janet A. Krompart, Frank Lepkowski, Mildred H. Merz, Richard L. Pettengill, Ann M. Pogany, Daniel F. Ring

-Assistant professors: Keith Engwall, Meghan Finch, Katie Greer, Amanda N. Hess, Shawn McCann, Julia Rodriguez, Emily Spunaugle, Stephanie Swanberg
+Assistant professors: Keith Engwall, Katie Greer, Amanda N. Hess, Shawn McCann, Emily Spunaugle, Stephanie Swanberg, Joanna Thielen

-Managers: Rob Burns, Library Technology Services; Rachelle La Porte Fiori; Circulation Services and Resource Sharing
+Managers: Rob Burns, Library Technology Services; Eric Condic, Library Assessment and Strategic Initiatives; Tracy Macpherson, Circulation Services and Resource Sharing

-Located in the center of campus, the Kresge Library houses the main library and the Medical Library.
+Located in the center of campus, the Kresge Library is open 24/7 and houses the main library and the medical library.
 The library provides seating for individual study, rooms for group work, meeting rooms, audiovisual rooms, and a café that features a full range of coffee drinks, teas and snacks for on-the-go students.
-The third floor of the building is designated for quiet study, while the newly-renovated fourth floor provides powered tables and casual seating spaces to facilitate collaborative study.
+The third floor of the building is designated for quiet study, while the fourth floor provides powered tables and casual seating spaces to facilitate collaborative study.

 In addition to its own operations and resources, the library hosts the Writing Center, the OU Help Desk, and e-Learning and Instructional Support.

-The Libraries’ collections include more than 50,000 e-books, 75,000 journal titles in electronic and print formats, 800,000 print volumes, musical scores, multimedia resources, and more.
-The Libraries subscribe to more than 130 online databases and Library OneSearch, a discovery tool that enables users to search the Libraries’ print and electronic holdings simultaneously with a single search.
-Last year patrons conducted 1.4 million searches in library databases and retrieved more than a million full-text articles from our electronic collections.
+The Libraries’ collections include more than 600,000 e-books, 60,000 journal titles in electronic and print formats, 500,000 print volumes, musical scores, multimedia resources, and more.
+The Libraries subscribe to almost 200 online databases and Library OneSearch, a discovery tool that enables users to search the Libraries’ print and electronic holdings simultaneously with a single search.
+Last year patrons conducted 1.4 million searches in library databases and retrieved more than a million full-text articles and book chapters from our electronic collections.
 The Libraries’ web site serves as a gateway to research databases, electronic reference sources, full-text articles and e-books, as well as to subject guides and online tutorials to help users navigate the research tools of a wide range of disciplines.

-Special collections include federal and state government documents, the Hicks Collection of Early Books by and about women, the Springer Collection of Lincolniana, the Gaylor Collection of GLBT Literature, the China Gift Collection, and the Bingham Collection of Historical Children’s Literature.
+Special collections include federal and state government documents, the Hicks Collection of Early Books by and about women, the Springer Collection of Lincolniana, the Mike Rogers Congressional Collection, the Jonathon Riley-Smith Crusades Collection, the Gaylor Collection of GLBT Literature, the China Gift Collection, and the Bingham Collection of Historical Children’s Literature.
 In addition, the Libraries maintain a collection of all dissertations written at OU.

 The University Archives, housed on the first floor, is a repository of materials relating to the history of Oakland University.
 Digitized archival collections include photographs, newsletters, older student newspapers, Board of Trustees’ minutes, and other important documents.
 These online materials, as well as a growing faculty research collection, are available through the OUR@Oakland institutional repository, which is organized and maintained by library faculty and staff.